Floor and Wall Tiler

 - lay liquid waterproof membrane in showers and bathrooms

-- make and lay cement for tiles to be laid on
+- make and lay adhesives for tiles to be laid on

 - cut, shape and lay tiles